 RESPECT outlines for everyone from league official to player to parent to club official to coach and referee that a certain standard of organisation and behaviour is expected in football.
 RESPECT is all about creating a fun, safe environment and its core principles work in tandem with Safeguarding Children.

 The role of the CWO is key to ensuring that Respect is understood and taken on board by the committee, coaches/managers members and supporters.

 In order to assist you with this role we have provided some useful information in the 'Documents' section below on:

 •The role of the CWO

 Support for Welfare Officers

-Candidates are nominated by their League or Club and have a complete both the FA’s Safeguarding Children and Welfare Officer Workshops, as well as completing an Enhanced FA Disclosure and Barring Service Check (DBS Check).If you feel your Club is running an initiative that the rest of the County needs to hear about or you want to shout about what your Club is doing well, then please contact Hugh Feltham via Support@GloucestershireFA.com
+Candidates are nominated by their League or Club and have to complete both the FA’s Safeguarding Children and Welfare Officer Workshops, as well as completing an Enhanced FA Disclosure and Barring Service Check (DBS Check).If you feel your Club is running an initiative that the rest of the County needs to hear about or you want to shout about what your Club is doing well, then please contact Chantelle Thompson via Support@GloucestershireFA.com.